Choosing the Right Building Foundation

 Pre-Cast Concrete

-When concrete blocks are no longer needed, simply disassemble the building and remove and/or relocate the blocks to their new destination.
-Pre-cast concrete blocks are a popular choice for buildings that house salt or other commodities, because it helps retain materials inside.
-Blocks also protect the building from getting bumped into by people and vehicles.
-ClearSpan recommends pre-cast concrete blocks for building of 65 feet and narrower.
-In some cases, these concrete blocks can be engineered on smaller structures.
+When concrete blocks are no longer needed, operations can simply disassemble the building and remove and/or relocate the blocks to their new destination.
+Pre-cast concrete blocks are a popular choice for buildings that house salt or other commodities, because they help retain materials inside, while also withstanding heavy loads from the structure.

 Helical Anchors